 Over the years, the team at Get Claims Advice have seen plenty of cases where a financial adviser, just like Archer Bramley Limited, has transferred pensions into SIPPs containing high-risk investments, often unregulated by the FCA leaving no compensation for the client should anything go wrong.
 Often, the client is NOT suitable for these sorts of investments, and the advice is deemed to be negligent.

-If this has happened to you, you may be able to make a mis-sold SIPP claim on a No Win – No Fee* basis.
+If this has happened to you, you may be able to make a mis-sold SIPP claim on a no upfront cost basis.

 Acting as a principal firm, Archer Bramley signed up Wallwood Independent Limited to act on their behalf.
 If Wallwood have given you advice, it is effectively Archer Bramley that signed off on it.